hbedros/data622-assignment4/research-paper.md

 **Bootstrapping**: This statistical technique provided stable but modest results, correctly identifying depression patterns 74.2% of the time and predicting GPAs with an error margin of about 0.34 points.

-**K-nearest Neighbors (KNN)**: A standout performer among our advanced methods, KNN proved particularly effective with our smaller datasets.
+**K-nearest Neighbors (KNN)**: A standout performer in Phase 2, KNN proved particularly effective with our smaller datasets.
 It achieved an 87.1% accuracy in depression prediction and our most precise GPA predictions with an error margin of just 0.25 points.

 ## Performance Metrics